-Even though extraordinary circumstance are rare, they count as a general reason because, when looked at from a larger perspective, they happen to a large number of people.
+Even though extraordinary circumstances are rare, they count as a general reason because, when looked at from a larger perspective, they happen to a large number of people.
 Sometimes life throws you into a situation that seems doomed to failure.

 In such cases, you do not need to feel bad or overwhelmed but simply accept that this is something that is beyond you.
 Back off, take time out and remember that just because you are down, it does not mean you are out.
-Recuperate and come back stronger for this challenge or for other battles of life.
+Recuperate and come back stronger for this challenge or other battles of life.

 How to deal with failure through positive mechanisms